 The origin of the resilience perspective and an overview of its development to date are presented in Ref. \cite{folke2006resilience}.
-With roots in one branch of ecology and the discovery of multiple basins of attraction in ecosystems in the 1960-1970s, it inspired social and environmental scientists to challenge the dominant stable equilibrium view.
+With roots in one branch of ecology and the discovery of multiple basins of attraction in ecosystems in the 1960s-1970s, this perspective has inspired social and environmental scientists to challenge the dominant ``stable equilibrium'' view.

-The institutional configurations that affect the interactions among resources, resource users, public infrastructure providers, and public infrastructure are discussed in Ref. \cite{anderies2004framework}.
-We summarize the results in Fig.~\ref{fig:anderies2004_fig1} that illustrates the framework, Tab.~\ref{anderies2004_table1} that presents the entities involved, and Tab.~\ref{anderies2004_table2} that depicts the actual links involved.
-The authors propose a framework that helps to identify SES's potential vulnerabilities to disturbances.
-The authors posit that the link between resource users and public infrastructure providers is key to affecting the robustness of SES's even though this link has frequently been ignored in the past.
+The institutional configurations that affect interactions among resources, resource users, public infrastructure providers, and public infrastructure are discussed in Ref. \cite{anderies2004framework}.
+We summarize the results in Fig.~\ref{fig:anderies2004_fig1}, which illustrates the framework, in Tab.~\ref{anderies2004_table1}, which presents the entities involved, and in Tab.~\ref{anderies2004_table2}, which depicts the actual links involved.
+The authors propose a framework that helps identify SES's potential vulnerabilities to disturbances.
+The authors posit that the link between resource users and public infrastructure providers is key to the robustness of SESs, although this link has frequently been ignored in the past.

 The intellectual roots and core principles of social ecology are traced in Ref. \cite{stokols2013enhancing}.
-The authors demonstrate how these principles enable a broader conceptualization of resilience that may be found in much of the following literature.
+The authors demonstrate how these principles enable a broader conceptualization of resilience.
+This conceptualization may be found in much of the following literature.